skaur9/HLA-association-studies/README.md

 https://www.ebi.ac.uk/ipd/imgt/hla/

-This repository provides examples of association studies using 2 and 4 digit HLA alleles as well as amino-acid-polymorphisms
+This repository provides examples of association studies using 2 and 4 digit HLA alleles as well as amino-acid-polymorphisms derived after HLA imputation using SNP2HLA